Shengw3n/Shengw3n.github.io/_posts/2023-07-03-UBC_Courses.md

 Physics 157 teaches you about thermodynamics and waves and will be your first university level physics.
 You will learn that a heat engine is the exact opposite of a refrigerator and how waves can be used to measure space compressions.
 Honestly the hardness deserves a ⭐⭐⭐ but this goated [YouTube playlist](https://youtube.com/playlist?list=PLODFGtnlvFGdAWq9H3Y6UjyKqCwn6FzoG)exists.
 Professor Raamsdonk is the greatest.
 - Workload:
 	- Weekly reading quiz
-	- Weekly online Mastering Physics questions
+	- Weekly online Mastering Physics questions / written worksheet

 - Exams:
 	- 2 midterms and 1 final consisting of some multiple choices and some written questions.
 Multiple choices are worth a lot of marks and if you mess up just one you lose like 6% on the midterm.
 The final was pretty light though and perhaps that’s why our average this year was the highest.